crest-cassia/xsub/README.md

     - After you implemented your scheduler class, test following the instructions [here](test/instruction.md).
   - set `XSUB_TYPE` environment variable to your new class name.
     - For example, if your class name is `MyScheduler`, then write `XSUB_TYPE=MyScheduler` to your `.bash_profile`. (case-insensitive)
+- In case you are not familiar with Ruby, consider using the Python version of xsub, [xsub_py](https://github.com/crest-cassia/xsub_py).

+### Sending pull request

 - We would appreciate it if you send us your enhancement as a pull request.

-### Sending pull request

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)